-Silver Valley Farm was started in the 1940’s by George and Clara Davis in New Sharon, but it’s original focus wasn’t just dairy.
-They grew crops, including corn, beans and cukes, and George had a herd of herd of award-winning show Herefords, which are a beef cattle breed.
+George and Clara Davis started Silver Valley Farm in the 1940s in New Sharon.
+Its original focus wasn’t just dairy.
+They grew crops, including corn, beans, and cukes.
+George had a herd of award-winning show Herefords, a beef cattle breed.
 He eventually sold the beef cattle and switched to dairy, bringing in mostly registered Holsteins.

-Silver Valley Farm has always worked to improve the genetics of their herd.
-There is a new movement in dairy cow breeding – polled cows, meaning they do not grow horns.
-Silver Valley has been using some polled genetics for a few years and now have a number of polled females and several other cattle that were bred to polled bulls.
-Silver Valley Farm has become so well-known for its quality of dairy cows that their bulls have been used in artificial insemination programs for years, and they are a valuable source of top-quality replacement heifers for other organic dairies.
-While the majority of their herd is Holstein, the Davis family also has some Brown Swiss that are rated highly.
+Silver Valley Farm always worked to improve the genetics of their herd.
+There is a new movement in dairy cow breeding for polled cows, meaning they do not grow horns.
+Silver Valley has used some polled genetics for a few years.
+They now have a number of polled females and several other cattle bred to polled bulls.

 The Davis family ships its milk to Horizon Organic.
-In 2013, Silver Valley Farm received an honorable mention for the HOPE Award from Horizon Organic; this award is given out to those who advocate for organic agriculture with the winner selected from over 600 Horizon producers nationwide.
+In 2013, Silver Valley Farm received an honorable mention for the HOPE Award from Horizon Organic.
+This award is given to those who advocate for organic agriculture with the winner selected from over 600 Horizon producers nationwide.

-INFORMATION PROVIDED BY UNIVERSITY OF MAINE COOPERATIVE EXTENSION
+INFORMATION PROVIDED BY THE UNIVERSITY OF MAINE COOPERATIVE EXTENSION